rdmurugan/CausalML-code/README.md

 cd chapter_1
 python   correlation_vs_causation.py
 ⚠️ Disclaimer
 These   code examples are provided for educational purposes to illustrate the   concepts discussed in the book.
 They are simplified for clarity and may   not be optimized for performance or suitable for production environments.
 Always adapt and validate the code for your specific use case.
-Refer to   the book for detailed explanations, theoretical background, and best   practices.
+Please take a look at   the book for detailed explanations, theoretical background, and best   practices.

 🤝 Contributions
 Contributions   to this repository are welcome!
 If you find a bug, have a suggestion,   or want to add an example, please: